 These are the most delicious legumes to my way of thinking; they are the most popular source of protein in the whole world.
 Or, at least the most commonly used; a prime fillet steak is probably relished more highly.

-Seriously, in a Western World seriously over indulging in red meat, with all the attendant consequences, we can learn a few lessons from the underdeveloped countries.
+Seriously, in a Western World which over indulges in red meat, with all the attendant consequences, we can learn a few lessons from the underdeveloped countries.

 One cup of the cooked legume contains about a quarter of your daily protein needs.